 Think about your community: how has it helped you?
 What have you done for it?

-Freshman applicants to the University of Oklahoma can answer two optional, additional writing prompts, one of which tackles diversity.
+Freshman applicants to the University of Oklahoma who want to qualify for a leader, community service, or major-based scholarship must answer two optional, additional writing prompts, one of which tackles diversity.
 The word count for this prompt is 650 words or less.

 The University of Oklahoma is home to a vibrant, diverse and compassionate University community that is often referred to as "the OU family."
 Please describe your cultural and community service activities and why you chose to participate in them.